MatthieuDartiailh/bytecode/doc/api.rst

       *compute_exception_stack_depths* Allows caller to disable the computation of the stack depth required by exception table entries.

+      NOTE:

+      The computation will only consider block that can be reached from the entry block.
+      In particular, stack size for TryBegin/TryEnd in dead blocks is not updated.

+      In some cases, stack usage may be slightly overestimated compared to CPython.
+      This occurs when CPython duplicated the code for a finally clause but computed stack size before the duplication in which case one could infer a smaller stack usage for a TryBegin/TryEnd pair than can be done with the final bytecode form.

    .. method:: update_flags(is_async: bool = None)

       Update the object flags by calling :py:func:infer_flags on itself.